rishika105/Study-Notion-EdTech/README.md

 - **Student Schema:** Fields include name, email, password, and course details.
 - **Instructor Schema:** Fields include name, email, password, and course details.
 - **Course Schema:** Fields include course name, description, instructor details, and media content.

+### Dependencies
+- `bcrypt` and `bcryptjs`: For hashing passwords.
+- `cloudinary`: For handling image and video uploads.
+- `cookie-parser`: For parsing cookies.
+- `cors`: For enabling Cross-Origin Resource Sharing.
+- `crypto-random-string`: For generating random strings.
+- `dotenv`: For loading environment variables.
+- `express`: For creating the server and handling routes.
+- `express-fileupload`: For handling file uploads.
+- `jsonwebtoken`: For generating and verifying JSON Web Tokens.
+- `mongoose`: For interacting with MongoDB.
+- `node-schedule`: For scheduling tasks.
+- `nodemailer`: For sending emails.
+- `nodemon`: For automatically restarting the server during development.
+- `otp-generator`: For generating OTP codes.
+- `razorpay`: For integrating payment processing with Razorpay.

 ## API Design